Is there a best budget?

 Little by little a little becomes a lot.
 Suddenly, you’re both on the same page and a conversation about money didn’t lead to an argument about your lack of money.

-Then, hear the CEO of Honeyfi share why couples who talk about money have better sex.
+Hear the former CEO of Honeyfi share why couples who talk about money have better sex.
 Now that makes a happy marriage.

 Sam Shultz on Queer Money®: